-The purpose of this essay is to analyze the concept of culture in the collection of short stories entitled Lovely, Deep, Dark and I Am No One You Know by Joyce Carol Oates through Fredric Jameson's theory of postmodern culture.
-Before a critical analysis of the short story collection, it would be necessary to introduce Joyce Carol Oates.
-The portraits of women, men, and children show Oates's compassion for human life in modern society.
+Aim: In postmodern culture, culture has become a product in its own right; the market has become a substitute for itself and fully as much a commodity as any of the items it includes within itself.
+The aim of this essay is to analyze the concept of culture in the collection of short stories entitled Lovely, Deep, Dark and I Am No One You Know by Joyce Carol Oates through Fredric Jameson's theory of postmodern culture.
+Method: The methodology of this study is based on Jameson's theory.
 According to Jameson, postmodern culture is the internal and superstructural expression of a whole new wave of American military and economic domination throughout the world: in this sense, as throughout class history, the underside of culture is blood, torture, death, and terror.
 Lovely, Deep, Dark and I Am No One You Know represents the spot of a postmodern man's struggle with his background and real culture.
-There are distinctions between the Real and the culture.
+Findings: The results show that there are distinctions between the Real and the culture.
 It might be anticipated that the selected short stories can be categorized as postmodern fiction.
-The stories are associated with an avant-garde movement in which nature is gone and this feature can be seen in all collections of the stories.
+Moreove, the stories are associated with an avant-garde movement in which nature is gone and this feature can be seen in all collections of the stories.
 They create a deconstructed condition in which there is no direct relation between social beings.
 The setting of the stories reminds the postmodern society which is the metaphor for the current American society with a revolutionized culture in which violence and Schizophrenia result in a crisis of identity.
-The present society is a fabricated system devoid of liberty and freedom.
+Conclusion: The essay concludes that the present society is a fabricated system devoid of liberty and freedom.
 The place that the authors have created in the stories is devoid of natural life and happiness.
 It is a fabricated place in which the people are programmed like robots.
 Throughout the stories, the authors represent technological pessimism which refers to the sense of disappointment, anxiety, and menace in subjects due to technological issues.
 They are used to captivate human beings.
 The researcher contributes to identifying the main cause of Oates's attack on her characters in these collections.
 The main purpose of this research paper find the cause of Oates's message in a postmodern world.